yanfenglee/extunnel/README.md

 # extunnel
-extunnel is a network tunneling software working as an encryption wrapper between clients and servers (remote/local), it is implemented in elixir,  maybe it's the smallest tunnel, but it's fast
+extunnel is a network tunneling software working as an encryption wrapper between clients and servers (remote/local), like qTunnel/Stunnel/stud, it is implemented in elixir,  maybe it's the smallest tunnel, but it's fast

 ## How to run
 1. install elixir